 Kitchen Table Flowers, a Flower Arranging Demonstration

-Flower Arranging Committee Chair Barbara Earnhardt and HGC member Sue L’Hommedieu conducted a demonstration of small, simple floral designs.
+Flower Arranging Committee Chair Barbara Earnhardt and Hudson Garden Club member Sue L’Hommedieu conducted a demonstration of small, simple floral designs.
 Using only flowers from their own gardens, they each made several arrangements and offered hints and tips on how to condition, arrange and display the floral designs.
 Christ Church Episcopal generously provided the venue for this August event.

 Just a reminder that we do not hold our monthly General Meetings in June, July or August.
 We are still an active club during those months, though.
 We have our annual Tour, field trips, Gardener to Gardener workshops, Herb Group meetings and outings.
 We keep in touch via our newsletter and Facebook and we take time to enjoy the friendships we have formed through the club.
 Happy gardening!